ainabjerke/communityScienceMuseum/README.md

 ## Description

-This project was a larger project i built during my first year of studies.
-It is an science museum website.
+This project was a larger project I built during my first year of studies.
+It is a science museum website and the core target audience is middle school children (7-15), families with children and youngsters without pandering.

 Some features:
 - Responsive layout